codesandbox/docs/README.md

 ## About this repository

 The Projects is leveraging [Nextra](https://nextra.vercel.app/), which explains a lot of how the individual projects run.
-So we recommend checking it out to get a good understanding of the strSucture of this repository.
+So we recommend checking it out to get a good understanding of the structure of this repository.

 The individual documentations can be found in the
 - `packages`